tribixbite/one-file-react/README.md

 This app tells the story of JavaScript's evolution from the tooling chaos of 2016 to the streamlined development experience of 2025, with interactive charts and a healthy dose of humor about our collective journey through JavaScript fatigue.

 Built with love, Bun, and a deep appreciation for how far we've come. 🎯

-## Would You Like To Know More?

-### Hint: Check Branches
-To run locally and perform automated testing, see the `dev` branch.